williambaele/spotify/README.md

 Hi dear music lover 🎧 !

-I've made a little application how allows the Spotify's user to check their favorites tracks and artists !
+I've made a little application who allows the Spotify's user to check their favorites tracks and artists !

 You can set some filters for a specific period and see your favorites songs.